The pStyleHow do I use the pStyle?Go to Top

 How big is the pStyle and how much does it weigh?Go to Top

-No, the pStyle is made from pure polyethylene.Do you ship internationally?Go to Top
+No, the pStyle is made from BPA and phthalate free polypropylene.Do you ship internationally?Go to Top

 Yes, we ship all over the world.
 When you check out your shipping costs will be calculated according to your location.
 Be aware that international orders can take up to a month to arrive.Is the pStyle recyclable?Go to Top